DevonEJ/ceaser-cipher-js/README.md

 ### How to run the app currently:

 1. Write your secret message into <code> lib/mssg.txt </code>
-2. in your terminal, run; <code> node app.js <code> to see your encoded message printed to the console.
+2. in your terminal, run; <code> node app.js </code> to see your encoded message printed to the console.